-Based on the graphic materials we receive, we'll prepare a mockup of the app and send it to you for approval before we start production.
+Based on the graphic materials we receive from you, we will prepare a visualization of the app, which we will send you for review before starting its production.

-Graphic materials and requirements needed to make a dedicated app:
+Graphic materials and requirements necessary for producing a dedicated app:

 App logo